 Watch for Cinderace (Fire), Machamp (Fighting), and Aerodactyl (Rock) when using Eiscue.
 They all hit it super-effectively with STAB.
 Steel-type attackers are also a problem.

 Eiscue is a physical attacker with base 80 Attack.
 Enough bulk to take a hit or two, too.
-But the speed tells the real story — base 50 Speed is low.
+Speed tells the real story.
+Base 50 Speed is low.
 Priority moves or Trick Room are the way to go.

 Since Sword & Shield, Eiscue has been obtainable in 2 games.
 A Generation 8 debut means a shorter history, but Eiscue has appeared steadily across every generation since.